Microwave: Spectroscopy

-Microwave frequency measurement
+Frequency measurement

 Microwave frequency can be measured by either electronic or mechanical techniques.

 Frequency counters or high frequency heterodyne systems can be used.
 Here the unknown frequency is compared with harmonics of a known lower frequency by use of a low-frequency generator, a harmonic generator and a mixer.
 The accuracy of the measurement is limited by the accuracy and stability of the reference source.

 Mechanical methods require a tunable resonator such as an absorption wavemeter, which has a known relation between a physical dimension and frequency.

 In a laboratory setting, Lecher lines can be used to directly measure the wavelength on a transmission line made of parallel wires, the frequency can then be calculated.
 A similar technique is to use a slotted waveguide or slotted coaxial line to directly measure the wavelength.
 These devices consist of a probe introduced into the line through a longitudinal slot so that the probe is free to travel up and down the line.
 Slotted lines are primarily intended for measurement of the voltage standing wave ratio on the line.
 However, provided a standing wave is present, they may also be used to measure the distance between the nodes, which is equal to half the wavelength.
 The precision of this method is limited by the determination of the nodal locations.